mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Lance:
 - Looked through my websites to find the API calls.

+Kenny:
+- Started Learning Flask, which seem to be a better choice for our scrapers implemented at the backend.
+- Challenge: Having little knowledge of scraper and don't have a integrated scraper to call for now.

 # February 22nd, 2024
 Michelle:
 - Decided to use Scrapy